tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/操作指南/数据导入与导出/使用redis-port进行迁移_intl_en.md

 - redis-sync: It is used for data migration between Redis instances.
 - redis-restore: It supports importing Redis backup files (in RDB format) to the specified Redis instance.
 - redis-dump: It supports backing up Redis data in RDB format.
-- redis-decode: It supports decoding RDB files into readable files.
+- redis-decode: It supports decoding the Redis RDB backup files into readable files.

 ## Compatible Versions
 - Source instances on Redis 2.8, 3.0, 3.2, and 4.0 are supported.